 What are the questions?

 If you’re like me, you’re wondering how these new recommendations will affect professionals, and parents.
-What will the professional be expected to do, not do, or do differently?
+What will be the expectations of professionals?
 Will these revisions result in care that is better or worse for parents?
-What impact will the recommendations have—if any—on care at the societal level?
+What impact will the recommendations have — if any — on care at the societal level?

 I have an even bigger question.
 Why did WHO feel it was time to write a revised document, and create this new implementation guide?
 Introductory remarks state that the BFHI movement often has not been initiated or sustained since its 1991 launch.
 That seems to dimly imply the impetus for this revision.